Hrádek (Klatovy District)

 Hrádek is a municipality and village in Klatovy District in the Plzeň Region of the Czech Republic.
-It has about 1,400 inhabitants.
+It has about 1,300 inhabitants.

 Hrádek lies approximately 22 km south-east of Klatovy, 55 km south of Plzeň, and 114 km south-west of Prague.

-Administrative parts
+Administrative division

-Villages of Čejkovy, Čermná, Kašovice, Odolenov, Tedražice and Zbynice are administrative parts of Hrádek.
+Hrádek consists of seven municipal parts (in brackets population according to the 2021 census):